pingcap/docs-cn/explore-htap.md

 - [TiDB cluster troubleshooting guide](/troubleshoot-tidb-cluster.md)
 - [Troubleshoot a TiFlash Cluster](/tiflash/troubleshoot-tiflash.md)

-You are also welcome to create [Github Issues](https://github.com/pingcap/tiflash/issues) or submit your questions on [AskTUG](https://asktug.com/).
+You are also welcome to create [GitHub Issues](https://github.com/pingcap/tiflash/issues) or submit your questions on [AskTUG](https://asktug.com/).

 ## What's next